 The Gesa Carousel of Dreams will provide the area with a year-round venue for arts, entertainment, weddings and birthday parties for the surrounding region.
 Construction of the facility and installation of the vintage 1910 Charles Carmel Carousel will be funded in large part through Gesa’s $1 million commitment.
 A groundbreaking ceremony was held in November of 2012 and construction is expected to be completed by the summer of 2013.
 Carousel horses are currently on display at Gesa’s Headquarters.
 More information about the Carousel of Dreams Foundation can be found at carouselofdreams.net.

 Gesa is a proud to partner with the Tri-City Dust Devils.
 The Dust Devils continue to be an integral part of the Tri-Cities community by bringing fun, affordable family entertainment to Gesa Stadium.

-The Dust Devils ended the 2012 season with a record-breaking number of people that walked through the gates of Gesa Stadium!
-For the sixth straight year, the Dust Devils broke their single-season attendance record with a total of 86,095 fans, and 2012 was the eighth consecutive year of increased attendance for the Dust Devils.
-A single-game attendance record was set on July 3rd, 2012 with 3,826 fans, and was broken again on the season finale with 3,871 fans!
+The Dust Devils ended the 2013 season with a record-breaking number of people that walked through the gates of Gesa Stadium!
+For the seventh straight year, the Dust Devils broke their single-season attendance record with an average of 2,270 fans per game, and 2013 was the ninth consecutive year of increased attendance for the Dust Devils.
+On the field, the 2013 season boasted the team’s first combined no-hitter since August 8, 2001.